 Break Action Howdah 45/410

-Italian Firearms Group is now importing a sexy new gun called the Howdah 45/410.
+Italian Firearms Group is now importing a sexy new gun, the Pedersoli Howdah 45/410.
 Made by Pedersoli in Italy, the new gun is a pistol that resembles a sawed-off shotgun that you imagine might have been carried to defend a stagecoach moving the payroll for a railroad crew.
 In fact, the double trigger gun is modeled after the Auto & Burglar pistol made by Ithaca nearly 100 years ago.

 The new gun is not a scattergun, but a pistol with rifling in both of the side by side barrels.
 Chambered for the .45 Colt cartridge, the gun will also fire .410 bore shotshells much like the popular Taurus Judge series of revolvers.
 The barrels are both a little more than 10” in length and can chamber 3” shotshells in addition to the 2.75” ones.